 Was it worth visiting?
 Personally speaking, it was okay.

 For you, however, if you’re truly religious and believe that a dip in the Sangam will make a difference in your spiritual life, Kumbh Mela is worth visiting.

-To make the decision easier furthermore, let’s talk about the different accommodation options that 2019 Prayagraj Kumbh Mela offered.
+To make the decision easier furthermore, let’s talk about the different accommodation options that the 2019 Prayagraj Kumbh Mela offered.

 Where To Stay In Kumbh Mela

-From my 2019 Prayagraj experience, I can tell you that each Kumbh Mela has a mix of luxury and budget accommodation.
+From my 2019 Prayagraj experience, I can tell you that each Kumbh Mela has a mix of luxury and budget accommodations.
 You can choose as per your pocket size.
 Now, let’s get an idea from my 2019 Prayagraj visit…

 Luxury Accommodation in Kumbh Mela